learn-co-curriculum/selection-sort/README.md

 Output: [-1, 2, 3, 5]
 ```

+You ARE allowed to use a built-in array method to find the minimum value—you need
+not recreate it algorithmically.
+Feel free to try it out for an extra challenge,
+though.

 Use the language of your choosing.
 We've included starter files for some
 languages where you can pseudocode, explain your solution and code.